mathiasertl/django-ca/docs/source/quickstart/from_source.rst

 Using `Celery <https://docs.celeryq.dev/>`_ is optional but also highly recommended for performance and security reasons.
 If you use Celery, the web server does not need to use the private key (or the HSM storing the private key).
-If you want to split the setup accross multiple hosts, only those running Celery need to be able to sign data (certificates, CRLs, ...).
+If you want to split the setup across multiple hosts, only those running Celery need to be able to sign data (certificates, CRLs, ...).

 For Celery, you'll need a broker.
 Redis can double as a broker, but you can use a variety of `other systems <https://docs.celeryq.dev/en/main/getting-started/backends-and-brokers/index.html>`_.
 This tutorial will show you how to use Redis or `RabbitMQ <https://www.rabbitmq.com/>`_.

-Redis was already installed above.
+Redis was already installed above, as it can double as a cache.
 If you want to use RabbitMQ instead:

 .. structured-tutorial-part:: install-broker